influxdata/telegraf/docs/specs/tsd-002-custom-builder.md

 The Telegraf binary continues to grow as new plugins and features are added and dependencies are updated.
-Users running on resource constraint systems such as embedded-systems or inside containers might suffer from that grow.
+Users running on resource constraint systems such as embedded-systems or inside containers might suffer from the growth.

 This document specifies a tool to build a smaller Telegraf binary tailored to the plugins configured and actually used, removing unnecessary and unused